- Open Access

 We thank C. Karlsson for assistance at the field site, T. Tajrin for isolation efforts, M. Bahram for statistics discussion.
 We are greatly thankful to the editor and anonymous reviewers for demanding comments an earlier analysis of the data and T. Větrovský, P. Baldrian, K. Paey, S. Glassman and K. Clemmensen for sharing sequence data that helped us develop our analysis.
 We also thank S. Ekman, S. Redhead and S. Pennycook for nomenclature guidance and D. Hibbett and an anonymous reviewer for thoughtful comments to an earlier version of the manuscript.

 Funding, VR (2012–03950), Carl Trygger foundation and Lars Hiertas Memorial Foundation.
 The project is conducted as part of the Biodiversity Atlas Sweden which is made possible by its partners and by grants from the Swedish Research Council.
 Sequencing was performed by the SNP&SEQ Technology Platform at NGI Sweden and SciLife Laboratory, Uppsala, supported by the VR and the KAW.
 Computations were performed on resources provided by SNIC through UPPMAX.
+Open access funding provided by Uppsala University.

 Ethics approval and consent to participate